-El Calafate is a city in Argentina, situated on the southern border of Lake Argentino, in the southwest part of Santa Cruz Province, near the edge of the Southern Patagonian Ice Field.
-It is an important tourist destination as the hub to visit different parts of the Los Glaciares National Park.
+El Calafate is a city in Argentina on the southern border of Lake Argentino, in the southwest part of Santa Cruz Province, near the edge of the Southern Patagonian Ice Field.
+It is an important tourist destination as the hub for visiting different parts of Los Glaciares National Park.

-The name of the city is derived from a little bush with yellow flowers and dark blue berries that is very common in Patagonia, the Calafate (Berberis microphylla).
+The city's name is derived from a small bush with yellow flowers and dark blue berries that is very common in Patagonia, the Calafate (Berberis microphylla).

 The history of El Calafate began in the first decades of the twentieth century.
-Originally, it was simply a sheltering place for wool traders.
+Initially, it was simply a sheltering place for wool traders.

-The town was officially founded in 1927 by the government of Argentina to promote settlement but it was the creation of nearby Perito Moreno National Park in 1937 that sparked growth and the building of better road access.
+The town was officially founded in 1927 by the government of Argentina to promote settlement.
+Still, it was the creation of nearby Perito Moreno National Park in 1937 that sparked growth and the building of better road access.

-In the last census 6,143 permanent residents were counted (2001).
+In the last census (2001), 6,143 permanent residents were counted.
 This represents a 20% increase compared with the 1991 census.
 However, due to the expansion of tourism, the population was estimated at more than 28,000 people as of 2020.

-El Calafate experiences a cold semi-arid climate with cool to warm, very dry summers and cool to cold, slightly wetter winters.
-The city's extremes of cold and heat are moderated by the influence of the very large lake (Lago Argentino).
+El Calafate experiences a cold semi-arid climate with cool to warm, arid summers and cool to cold, slightly wetter winters.
+The city's cold and heat extremes are moderated by the influence of the vast lake (Lago Argentino).